AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

 </tr>
       <tr>
         <td>Diagnostic Report FHIR implementation guide roadmap</td>
-        <td>This draft implementation guide has been developed from the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/releases">Diagnostic Report 1.0.0 (R4) June 2020</a> with the specialist and other diagnostic content refined for use in the Clinical Document Categorisation (CDC) project.
+        <td>This draft implementation guide has been developed from the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/releases">Diagnostic Report 1.0.0 (R4) June 2020</a> release with the specialist and other diagnostic content refined for use in the Clinical Document Categorisation (CDC) project.
 		<br/><br/>
-		The CDC project is to enhance content for the My Health Record and as such a CDA IG will be developed.
+		The CDC project is to enhance content for the My Health Record system and as such a CDA IG will be developed.
 		<br/><br/>
-		A FHIR IG will be produced for the logical modelling, but is not a required product for the CDC project.
+		A FHIR IG is not a required product for the CDC project, but it will serve as a basis for the corresponding CDA IG.
         <br/><br/>
 		Stakeholder feedback is sought on a number of extant issues described on the pages of each profile as well as via <a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues">ci-fhir-r4 GitHub</a> issues.
 As engagement progresses, the profiles in this implementation guide are expected to be matured to reflect stakeholder agreement on those issues. <br/><br/>